stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You want people to help out
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open source is amazing in many ways,
-but potential contributors need guidance through documentation.

-Also, documentation provides another way for people to contribute.
+Potential contributors need guidance through documentation and documentation provides another way for people to contribute.
-For people who have never contributed, documentation changes are less scary than code changes.
+Also, for people who have never contributed, documentation changes are less scary than code changes.
-Without documentation, you impede or even lose contributors.
+Overall, without documentation, you impede or even lose contributors.

 You want your code to be better
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~